 HISTORY OF MENNONITE YOUTH MINISTRY

 Another research focus has been on the history of Mennonite youth ministry from 1885-2005, primarily focusing on efforts within the Mennonite Church and General Conference Mennonite Church denominations, the predecessors to Mennonite Church USA and Mennonite Church Canada.
 This work began as one unit in my doctoral program, but later I worked with four different students as part of Goshen College’s Maple Scholars program.
-Then, several other writers agreed to submit chapters that will be published in an edited volume by Institute of Mennonite Studies in 2012/2013 titled A History of Mennonite Youth Ministry, 1885-2005.
+Then, several other writers agreed to submit chapters that were published in an edited volume by Institute of Mennonite Studies in 2013 titled A History of Mennonite Youth Ministry, 1885-2005.

 For my doctoral project my focus was examining the role of biblical lament in faith formation and pastoral care of Mennonite Youth.
 I’ve enjoyed writing and speaking about this general subject in a variety of settings.

 A History of Mennonite Youth Ministry, 1885-2005 (Elkhart, IN: Institute of Mennonite Studies, 2013).
 I serve as editor and have contributed one essay for this volume titled “Growing Faith in Mennonite Youth: A Historical Review, 1885-2005.”

 “Strengthening a Christian College as a Faith Mentoring Environment” in The Journal of Youth Ministry (Spring 2013).